3liz/presentations/docs/2022-08_FOSS4G_Advanced_QGIS_forms_into_the_web_with_Lizmap.md

 ![w:600 center](media/foss4g2022_lizmap_advanced_forms/07_QGIS_login_conf.png)

 <!-- (15s) When contributors are logged in Lizmap, we can use their user login or user groups in form's expressions thanks to expression variables.
-Here I have created an invisible `login` field which get filled with the user login when form is saved.
+Here we create an invisible `login` field which get filled with the user login when form is saved.
  -->

 # Value relation